 If you have a post oily skin and it feels dry and dehydrated?
 Choose a cleanser and moisturiser to balance water content while protecting your lipid barrier.
 Often, overly rich moisturisers are recommended as the skin ages, leaving the skin overnourished with a spongy appearance and enlarged pores.

-Update your skincare with a new skin diagnosis to suit the changing needs of your skin is an excellent idea.
+Updating your skincare with a new skin diagnosis to suit the changing needs of your skin is an excellent idea.

-If on the other hand, the pores are beginning to appear enlarged for no good reason?
-It may be due to a history of sun damage (including in the chest area), an anti-ageing regimen which includes retinol and AHA/BHA serums will help improve the elasticity of the skin and improve the appearance of your pores.
+If, on the other hand, the pores are beginning to appear enlarged for no good reason?
+It may be due to a history of sun damage (including in the chest area).
+An anti-ageing regimen which includes retinol and AHA/BHA serums will help improve the elasticity of the skin and improve the appearance of your pores.

 Finally.
 A reason for blackheads and congestion that may surprise you.
 This one’s a bonus.

-Sometimes topically applied vitamin C can cause blackheads.
+Sometimes, topically applied vitamin C can cause blackheads.
 If you’re a regular reader of The Beauty Issue, then you know how much I love L-ascorbic Acid (vitamin C) for the overall health of the skin.

 Slaying those giants once and for all.